 - I'm in western Canada and have no access to other brands.
 Please let me know in the comments if you try other brands and how it worked out for you.
 TIA! 🙂

 - FIRM AND EXTRA FIRM DO NOT CREATE LAYERS.
 This bears repeating 🙂

-- House brand DOES NOT WORK with medium firm.
-Try soft; some people have reported that House Brand in SOFT works.
+- House brand DOES NOT WORK CONSISTENTLY with medium firm.
+I've seen photos from readers who have tried with this brand and it works only sometimes.
+IE, sometimes it comes out spongy but other times it comes out flaky.
+You can also try soft; some people have reported that House Brand in SOFT works.

 - Sprouts Brand DOES NOT WORK with medium.

 - Stay tuned for a DIY medium firm tofu that will create those layers for you if you don't live in a place where the ideal tofu is available.